DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-continuing-your-professional-development/summer-week-2-induction-tutor-materials.md

 ### Learn that:

-- 8.2 Reflective practice, supported by feedback from and observation of experienced colleagues, professional debate, and learning from educational research, is also likely to support improvement
+- 8.2.
+Reflective practice, supported by feedback from and observation of experienced colleagues, professional debate, and learning from educational research, is also likely to support improvement.

 ### Learn how to:

 Develop as a professional by:

-- 8c Seeking challenge, feedback and critique from mentors and other colleagues in an open and trusting working environment
+- 8c.
+Seeking challenge, feedback and critique from mentors and other colleagues in an open and trusting working environment.
-- 8d Engaging critically with research and discussing evidence with colleagues
+- 8d.
+Engaging critically with research and discussing evidence with colleagues.
-- 8e Reflecting on progress made, recognising strengths and weaknesses and identifying next steps for further improvement
+- 8e.
+Reflecting on progress made, recognising strengths and weaknesses and identifying next steps for further improvement.

 ### How to prepare for the session